-Toronto’s Best Patios to Lounge at All Summer Long
+The Best Patios in Toronto for Making the Most of Warm(ish) Weather

 The rundown: Grab a brew on one of three (!) patios, with an awesome view of the lake.

-The fare: Local artisan food, ranging from nibbles (buffalo cauliflower and crab croquettes) to full-on mains (wood oven pizzas, burgers and meat from the smoker) and 14 beers on tap
+The fare: Local artisan food, ranging from nibbles (buffalo cauliflower and mac and cheese croquettes) to full-on mains (wood oven pizzas, burgers and meat from the smoker) and 14 beers on tap

 Bar Reyna